-Your first stop will be the Vatican Museums.
+Begin your one day in Rome with a private Vatican Tour!
 Home to countless Popes, there are few more uplifting sights than this spiritually enrichening setting.
 The unmissable Sistine Chapel with its sublime “Last Judgment” by Michelangelo might be one, as this masterpiece draws crowds from far and wide.

 Despite there being much on offer, everything is so well organized and explained that you will leave feeling educated and informed.
-Among the galleries of the Vatican Museums, you will enjoya special collection of mosaics, ancient Greek and Roman sculptures, as well as the magnificent Raphael Rooms; once the official residence of the Pope himself.
+Taking part in this Vatican Tour, you will enjoy a unique collection of mosaics, ancient Greek and Roman sculptures, as well as the magnificent Raphael Rooms, once the official residence of the Pope himself.

-From the Sistine Chapel, you and your guide will continue onto the 16thcentury St. Peter’s Basilica, gaining access through a hidden door that only the privileged have access to.
-First admire Michelangelo’s “Pietà”, then take in other highlights that include the Pope’s tombs before finally setting your gaze on the towering Basilica.
+From the Sistine Chapel, you and your guide will continue onto the 16thcentury St. Peter’s Basilica, gaining access through a hidden door that only the privileged have access.
+First, admire Michelangelo’s “Pietà,” then take in other highlights that include the Pope’s tombs before finally setting your gaze on the towering Basilica.
 It is the largest of its kind in the world and guaranteed to amaze all who visit.

-Just before ending your tour of the museums, you will enjoy the curved colonnades of the square before a brief sighting of the Pope’s Balcony.
+Just before ending your Vatican Tour, you will enjoy the curved colonnade of the square before a brief sighting of the Pope’s Balcony.

-The final masterpiece to visit during the tour: The Pantheon.
+The final masterpiece among the most famous places to visit in Rome is the Pantheon.
 Immaculately preserved and seemingly just a few centuries old, it is difficult to believe that the structure was finished in AD 128 by Emperor Hadrian.
 In the square in front – a gathering place for locals – discover a decorative 16thcentury fountain sitting beneath the Egyptian obelisk.

-Before returning home, guests are invited to see the Palazzo Madama, which houses the Italian Upper Chamber, prior to entering the Piazza Navone.
-This is one of the largest squares in the city, and popular among tourists for one primary reason: Bernini’s “Fountain of the Four Rivers.”
-Built to represent The Nile, The Ganges, The Danube and Rio de la Plata, the structure now sits amidst the artists who arrive to peddle their wares on a daily basis.
+Last but not least, we included in this one day in Rome experience one of the largest squares in the city.
+The square is among famous places to visit in Rome for one primary reason: Bernini’s “Fountain of the Four Rivers.”
+Built to represent The Nile, The Ganges, The Danube, and Rio de la Plata, the structure now sits amidst the artists who arrive to peddle their wares daily.

 – Courtesy pick-up from any centrally located hotel